sharang1996/imdb-favourite-movies/README.md

 ## Steps

-Step 1 : Importing the users data provided using mysql -u username -p database_name < /path/to/file.sql
+Step 1 : Import the users data provided using mysql -u username -p database_name < /path/to/file.sql

-Step 2 : altering the table to support basic auth ALTER TABLE users ADD password varchar(64) DEFAULT "123456";
+Step 2 : alter the table to support basic auth
+ALTER TABLE users ADD password varchar(64) DEFAULT "123456";

 Step 3: edit the .env file in the project to hold the credentials for the database and the api key